India's trade deficit widens to two-and-a-half year high in May

-NEW DELHI India's trade deficit further widened to $13.84 billion in May, its highest in two-and-a-half years, on higher gold imports, government data showed on Thursday.
+NEW DELHI (Reuters) - India's trade deficit further widened to $13.84 billion in May, its highest in two-and-a-half years, on higher gold imports, government data showed on Thursday.

 The deficit was $13.25 billion in April.